stoand/kiwi-webpack-plugin/design/examples-order_donuts.md

 Before the customer can select what they want to order, the customer's zip code number is needed to get their approximate location.

-Once the customer has entered their zip code they will be able to enter their street name.
+Once the customer has entered their zip code they will be able to select their street name.

 The list of street names is not real and is hardcoded to this: